shashanknag/Daily-Sessions/README.md

 # Analytics-daily-sessions

-Daily sessions for the students to get started with Data Science.
+This is a test modification, brought to you by @shashanknag Daily sessions for the students to get started with Data Science.

 - [Day 1](./Day1) - Getting started ( Basic setup and What is Python )